petfelt/DojoAssignments/readme.md

 # DojoAssignments
-This folder has a majority of my Coding Dojo Assignments in it.
+This folder contains a ton of test projects from varying languages.